saiDev1999/1R/README.md

 follow 1.3 step

 Redux Thunk :

 Redux thunk is a third party library which enables us to dispatch multiple actions instead of single action

+With in thunk we can async calls
+Thunk enables us to return a function instead of object

 Redux Thunk is a middleware(react-redux)